BhargavaSharabha/Djnago-Postgres-Docker-Starter/Readme.md

-# Django & Postgres With Docker Starter Project
+# Djnago-Postgres-Docker-Starter

-This project is created for a youtube tutorial.
-If you are here because of that video, welcome!
-You can also use this project as starter for your own projects.
+This project is created by alixxx.

 ## Requirements
 - docker